danitechid/danitechid/README.md

 ## Hi there 👋

-I'm Dani, I'm a programmer and my role in the world of programmers is Full Stack Developer, I have experience making social media projects, I've created a ChatApp project similar to WhatsApp and I've created a D-FBook project similar to Facebook, and lastly I build WhatsApp bot project and RESTful API with full CRUD
+Hi, I'm Dani, I'm a programmer and my role in the world of programmers is Full Stack Developer, I have experience making social media projects, I've created a ChatApp project similar to WhatsApp and I've created a DTubeIn project similar to YouTube, D-FBook project similar to Facebook, and lastly I build WhatsApp bot project and RESTful API with full CRUD

 ```asm
 section .data